diyaroongta/emailToTaskDev/README.md

 2. Click "Connect with Google"
 3. Authorize the application to access your Gmail

-### 2. Set Up Email Forwarding

-1. In Gmail, create a filter or label called `todoist-forward`
-2. Forward emails you want to convert to tasks to this label
-3. Alternatively, use the application's search functionality

-### 3. Process Emails
+### 2. Process Emails

-1. Go to the "Fetch Emails" page
+1. Go to the "Process Emails" tab
 2. Configure your search parameters:
-   - **Task Provider**: Choose Todoist (currently the only option)
+   - **Task Provider**: Choose Google Tasks (default)
-   - **Gmail Label**: Specify which label to process
-   - **Max Emails**: Set how many emails to process at once
+   - **Max Emails**: Set how many emails to process at once (optional)
-   - **Time Window**: Filter emails by date range
+   - **Time Window**: Filter emails by date range (Last 24 hours, 7 days, 30 days, or all)
+   - **Custom Query**: Use Gmail search syntax for advanced filtering (optional)
+   - **Since Hours**: Filter emails from the last N hours (e.g., "24h", "1.5h", "90m")
+   - **Since Date**: Filter emails from a specific ISO date (e.g., "2025-01-15T00:00:00Z")
+   - **Dry Run**: Test without actually creating tasks
-3. Click "Fetch Emails" to process
+3. Click "Process Emails" to start processing

-### 4. View Results
+### 3. View Results

 The application will:
 - Show you the Gmail query used
-- Display how many tasks were created
+- Display how many tasks and calendar events were created
-- List all created tasks with their details
+- List all newly created tasks with links to Google Tasks
+- List all newly created calendar events with links to Google Calendar
+- Show statistics (total found, already processed, considered)

+### 4. View All Tasks and Events

+- **Tasks Tab**: View all tasks created from emails, sorted by creation date
+- **Calendar Tab**: View all calendar events created from emails, sorted by creation date

 ## ⚙️ Configuration Options